agooch/testsite/docs/gettingstarted/searchdataverse.md

 <p></p>

 ## Browsing a Dataset
+Each dataverse contains datasets, sometimes referred to as dataset records, which provide contextual information about the data files, documents, and/or code housed within that record.
+It is important to review a dataset record completely before accessing the files to ensure you are complying with the terms of use and that you have a full understanding of the contents of the dataset record.
 <details>
   <summary><strong>Breakdown of Metadata</strong></summary><br>
   A dataset record within UNC Dataverse is comprised of standardized fields that contain information, or metadata, about the contents of the dataset record.